-This Significant Amendment provides information on PHA's plans to convert public housing units to project-based assistance under RAD at the three (3) listed sites, as further described in Attachment 1.
-Attachment 1 includes the following information:
+This Significant Amendment provides information on PHA's plans to convert public housing units to project-based assistance under RAD at the three (3) listed sites, as further described in Attachment 1 includes the following information:

 Current Units: Total number of units, bedroom size distribution and unit type.

 Post-Conversion Units: If applicable, any changes proposed to the current number of units, the bedroom size distribution or the unit type including de minimis reductions.

 Transfer of Assistance: Whether PHA intends to transfer assistance to another development as part of the RAD conversion and, if so, the location, number of units, bedroom size distribution, and unit type where known.

-PBV or PBRA: Whether PHA intends to convert the development to the Project Based Voucher (PBV) program or to the Project Based Rental Assistance (PBRA) program, along with information on resident rights, resident participation, waiting list and grievance procedures applicable to each program.
-PHA intends to convert assistance to the PBV program.
-Capital Fund Impact: The current amount of Capital Fund dollars received prior to RAD conversion.
+PBV or PBRA: Whether PHA intends to convert the development to the Project the PBV program.

+Based Voucher (PBV) program or to the Project Based Rental Assistance (PBRA) program, along with information on resident rights, resident participation, waiting list and grievance procedures applicable to each program.
+PHA intends to convert assistance to conversion.
 Developments converted through the RAD program are not eligible for Public Housing Capital Funds after conversion.
-Transfer of Waiting List: How existing waiting lists will be addressed as part of the conversion.